Episode 312: How Jason Lassiter Raised $1.5 Million in Private Money for Real Estate Deals

 Jay Conner and Jason discussed that often, potential private lenders are in your everyday circles—they just don’t know how they can help (and benefit!).

 “The number one thing is just letting people know what you do,” Jay advised.
-Start having conversations: Share at local meet-ups, church groups, or even social media that you help people earn great returns, secured by real estate.
+Start having conversations: Share at local meet-ups, church groups, or even on social media that you help people earn great returns, secured by real estate.

 Jason added, “You’d be surprised—neighbors, dentists, business owners—they all might have retirement accounts or savings that aren’t earning much.
 Once they trust you, these can become great sources of private loans.”